RadicalRohit/RadicalRohit/README.md

 #### **Projects**
 1. **[Radical [•] Sphere](https://www.RadicalSphere.com/)** Developing an AI-powered interface tailored for designers, revolutionizing their creative process by overcoming creative blocks through cutting-edge algorithms such as Generative Adversarial Networks (GANs).

-2. **Bottle Regeneration Ai model** The project started with a challenge of creating 1000 novel bottle design for water packaging company 'AquaAwareness'.
-We develop an Ai model trained on 500 bottles img dataset and successfully deployed on Google Colab.
-It took 3 months of research and several white papers to solve such Ai challenges.
+2. **Bottle Regeneration Ai model** The project started with a challenge of creating 10,000 novel bottle design for water packaging company.
+We trained Ai model using 500  images of bottles on Google Colab.
 The project experience is now been implemented in developing Radical Sphere an ai powered image generative designing tool.

 6. 🧮 **[MathBoard]()** is an iOS  calculator keyboard app.
 The problem of app switching between texting and calculating has been solved with MathBoard App.
 An iOS keyboard interface has been designed to calculate while texting.